MahediKamalFSM/F1.VISA.USA/README.md

 ## ✈️ After Visa Approval

 ### Buying Air Ticket
+- If you try to use your Bangladeshi card, then there is a limitation what is the maximum transaction amount.
+For my City Bank Visa card, it was 300 USD.
+So I have to make a request to increase my transaction amount through this page- https://positivepay.thecitybank.com/cards/
 - Best time and sites to buy

 ### Booking First Accommodation